0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).
 Remember tokens need to unstaked to be transferable.
-So, if tokens are associated to a contract, and you wish to transfer the tokens, you should sum the pending time from disassociation and unstaking.
+If tokens are associated to a contract, and you wish to transfer the tokens, you should sum the pending time from disassociation and unstaking.

 | **Token state**                                                                                                        | **Days in Pending** | **Explanation**                                                                                                                                                                                                                                         | **Required action**                                                                                                                                                                                                           |